Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Residents living in hurricane-prone locations should have an emergency plan in place (iStock)

 Today you can determine your personal hurricane risk, find out if you live in a hurricane evacuation zone, and review/update insurance policies.
 You can also make a list of items to replenish hurricane emergency supplies and start thinking about how you will prepare your home for the coming hurricane season.
-If you live in hurricane-prone areas, you are encouraged to complete these simple preparations before hurricane season begins on June 1.
+If you live in a hurricane-prone area, you are encouraged to complete these simple preparations before hurricane season begins on June 1.
 Keep in mind, you may need to adjust any preparedness actions based on the latest health and safety guidelines from the CDC and your local officials.

 Waiting until the storm is on your doorstep is too late.
 Resilience depends on preparation.
 The websites www.hurricanes.gov/prepare and www.ready.gov will help you make a plan for yourself and your loved ones.